 On Mardi Gras, many New Orleanians don costumes, face paint, and masks, and then take to the streets for the last hurrah before Lent.
 It's an official city holiday, with just about everyone but the police and bartenders taking the day off.
-People roam the streets, drink Bloody Marys for breakfast and switch to beer in the afternoon, and admire one another's finery.
+People roam the streets, drink

+bloody marys for breakfast and switch to beer in the afternoon, and admire one another's finery.
 Ragtag bands ramble about with horns and drums, Mardi Gras anthems pour from stereos, and king cakes (ring-shaped cakes topped with purple, green, and gold sugar) are everywhere.
-Weeks of parades are capped by Zulu, Rex, and the "trucks" parades that roll Uptown to downtown with large floats carrying riders who throw plastic beads and trinkets to onlookers.
-They call it America's largest street party, and that seems about right.
+Weeks of parades are capped by Zulu, Rex, and the "trucks" parades that roll from Uptown to downtown with large floats carrying riders who throw plastic beads and trinkets (called "throws") to onlookers.
+They call it America's largest street party, and that sounds about right.

 Don't be smug: if you visit, you'll be caught up in the revelry.
-After a few moments of astonished gaping, you'll yell for throws, too, draping layers of beads around your neck, sipping from a plastic "go cup" as you prance along the street, dancing with the marching bands, and having a grand old time.
+After a few moments of astonished gaping, you'll yell for throws, too, draping layers of beads around your neck, sipping from a plastic "go cup" as you prance along the street, dancing with the marching bands and having a grand old time.